 Can Telnet be used for modern network devices?

-While Telnet can still be used for some modern network devices, it is generally discouraged.
-Most modern devices support more secure protocols like SSH.
+While Telnet can be used for some modern devices, it is generally recommended to use more secure protocols like SSH to ensure data protection.